MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/embedded-troubleshoot.md

 Any user with read permissions for a dataset can see the entire schema (tables, columns and measures) and all the data.
 You cannot separately control viewing permissions to raw and aggregated data in the same dataset.

-To manage viewing data for your users, use one of these methods:
+To manage which portion of the data your users can view, use one of these methods:

 * Row-level filtering using Power BI [row-level security (RLS)](/power-bi/service-admin-rls).